 - Print out the B&W template.

-- let dry a bit (not necessary if you used a glue stick or just a thin
+- Let dry a bit (not necessary if you used a glue stick or just a thin layer of glue).

 - Cut out the template pieces -- you'll end up with cardboard templates.